Collecting Vibration Data Wirelessly!

 - These devices are usually set in closed environments.

-- A huge of amount of devices could be in the same network.
+- A large number of devices can be on the same network.

 - Battery life should last more than two years.